-Sources: New travel ban will exempt existing visa holders
+Trump delays new travel ban after speech

 · The new order is expected to revise or exclude language prioritizing the refugee claims of certain religious minorities.

-Speaking in Munich, Germany, earlier this month, Homeland Secretary John Kelly promised a "phased-in" approach to minimize disruption this time around.
+Speaking in Munich, Germany, earlier this month, Department of Homeland Secretary John Kelly promised a "phased-in" approach to minimize disruption this time around.

 But what remains to be seen are the other key aspects of the new executive order, especially in terms of refugees, including: